PanasheTapfumaneyi/LaundrySortingRobot/readMe.md

 # DOFBOT Control and Camera Feed

 This project is a GUI application to sort laundry items based on their color/material using a Dofbot Robitic Arm, integrated with a live camera feed for detecting and sorting objects using Roboflow's machine learning inference API.
-The application includes functionality for object detection, robotic arm movement, and sorting items into predefined bins.
+The application includes functionality for object detection, robotic arm movement, and sorting items into bins.

 ## Requirements